 - Use a good, heavy pan, like cast iron or enameled cast iron, and get it really, really hot.
 Once your meat is in the pan, turn the temperature down a bit.
 This will give you a nice dark crust, but won’t overcook the middle.

 - Don’t overcook pork chops!
-Use a good thermometer and take it off the heat when it’s around 135°F (57°C) — the residual heat will bring it to the USDA’s recommended 145°F (63°C).
+Use an instant-read thermometer such as a Thermapen and take it off the heat when it’s around 135°F (57°C) — the residual heat will bring it to the USDA’s recommended 145°F (63°C).

 - Let it rest off the heat for at least 10 minutes before cutting it.
 This is true of all proteins but with pork, it’s especially important.